Encouraging Progress on the State of Obesity in the United States

 And today, we’re sharing another encouraging sign of progress: New data from the Centers for Disease Control and Prevention show obesity rates among 2- to 4-year-olds from low-income families who are enrolled in the Special Supplemental Nutrition Program for Women, Infants, and Children (WIC) declined in 31 states between 2010 and 2014.
 This is important because kids from lower-income families are especially vulnerable and often face higher risk for obesity.

 Let’s be clear—while we’re hopeful about the future, our work is far from over.
 We still have a long way to go.
 In four states, obesity rates among 2- to 4-year-olds enrolled in WIC actually increased.
 And rates remain above 15 percent in 18 states.
 Nearly one in three kids remains overweight or obese nationally, and in every state, more than one in three adults is obese.
 Racial, ethnic, and income disparities persist or are actually growing for some segments of our young population.
 Too many families still lack access to healthy food in their neighborhoods or safe places to play.

-RWJF’s most recent $500 million commitment to helping all kids grow up at a healthy weight underscores the belief that achieving a healthy weight is much more than just hitting a number on a scale; it’s in many ways central to kids’ academic, social, and emotional development as well.
+RWJF’s $500 million commitment to helping all kids grow up at a healthy weight underscores the belief that achieving a healthy weight is much more than just hitting a number on a scale; it’s in many ways central to kids’ academic, social, and emotional development as well.
 So let’s redouble our efforts to ensure we’re giving all kids a healthy start from their very first days.